Pfulcher26/floating-promises/README.md

 ## Technologies Used

 This is a full-stack application featuring a RESTful API server built in Node.js with Express and CRUD operations via Mongoose.
 Utilizes MongoDB Atlas as a non-relational database.
-This project is a forum that allows users to communicate around the topic of grief, specifically as it relates to death.
 Utilizes a one-to-many ERD for user posts and comments.
-Front-end styled with Bootstrap.
+Uses Google's people API in conjunction with Passport.js, an authentication middleware for node, to authenticate users via Gmail and authorize them to access certain user-specific features.
+Front-end styling via Bootstrap.

 ## Installation